JacobBush/chess/readme.txt

-This application was developped using native Java and Swing.
+This application was developped in Java without framework or external libraries.
+Gui was created using Swing.

 Sprites taken from:
 	Chess Pieces : https://commons.wikimedia.org/wiki/Category:PNG_chess_pieces/Standard_transparent